Through My Eyes. Again - Cover

 Col watched my mother leave and then asked, in German, “If we talk in German, will your mother understand?”

 “I don’t think so.
-I’ve spoken to her about her German and she told me she only had a smattering from when she was at school before the war.”
+We’ve talked about her German.
+She told me she only learnt a smattering when she was at school before the war.”
+I paused, not sure if I should continue.
+“Learning German was not popular once the war started.”

-Col gave me a wry smile and then sat on the camp bed, bouncing to test it.
-Then she settled, slipped her shoes off, perched her feet on the edge of the camp bed and wrapped her arms around her shins, chin on her knees.
+Col sat on the camp bed, taking a few tentative bounces to test it.
+Then she settled, slipped her shoes off, perched her feet on the edge of the camp bed and wrapped her arms around her shins, resting her chin on her knees.

 “Willi, I think your mother is worried about how close we are.”